Program: Fire Science

 Long Beach City College’s Fire Science Program is designed to prepare students for a career in the fire service, as well as to prepare working Firefighters for promotions within their own departments.
 Students learn the fundamentals of fire science, including the history and philosophy of fire protection, fire ground operations, and the fire department’s functions and role in local government, including related laws and regulations.

-The Fire Science classes at Long Beach City College prepares students for an exciting and satisfying career as a Firefighter working to provide emergency fire and medical services, fire prevention, and public education within the community.
+The Fire Science classes at Long Beach City College prepare students for an exciting and satisfying career as a Firefighter working to provide emergency fire and medical services, fire prevention, and public education within the community.
 Our program provides several advantages for students including:

 - Faculty members with many years of experience in both public and private fire departments.

 - A staff that works closely with local fire departments to provide the most up-to-date information and technologies to better prepare students for a fire service career.

-- The Association of Future Firefighters (AFFF) is the student club which focuses on not only assisting students in earning a college degree or certificate but also to provide guidance and support for students working towards becoming career Firefighters.
+- The Association of Future Firefighters (AFFF) is the student club that focuses on not only assisting students in earning a college degree or certificate but also providing guidance and support for students working towards becoming career Firefighters.

 Explore the degrees and certificates offered by the Fire Science Program.

 Associate of Science (AS), Fire Science